alexmaul/elisp-fm94bufr/README.md

 If you change the number of subsets or replications, you must reduce or extend the list of affected descriptors/lines accordingly.
-Otherwise the encoding process will miss-step and throw an error or the created BUFR message is faulty.
+Otherwise the encoding process will misstep and throw an error or the created BUFR message is faulty.

 ### Reset encoding-target, `M-x bufr-reset-encode`